macOS Sequoia and iOS 18: What Apple patched—and what they didn’t

 We’ve reached out to Apple about both of these issues.
 Apple has not responded to our requests for comment.

 Meanwhile, macOS Sequoia 15.0 has introduced a new network-related bug that has impacted many users.
 Due to this Apple bug, some apps may have difficulty accessing the Internet; this seems to be especially common for VPN users.
-Apple is aware of the bug and will likely release a 15.0.1 update within the next week or so to address it.
+Apple is aware of the bug and will likely release an update soon to address it.

 How can I learn more?